microsoft/vscode-github-issues-prs/README.md

 # GitHub Issues and PRs

 View the issues and PRs assigned to you in the Explorer viewlet.
+Currently the username and repository are taken from the Git configuration and only issues assigned to that user and to the next two milestones are shown.

 ![GitHub Issues and PRs in Action](images/in_action.gif)